Water-Melon/Melang/docs/lib/msgqueue.md

 Input:

-- qname - a string queue name.
+- `qname` - a queue name string.
-- timeout - a positive integer or *nil*.
-If is positive integer, program will wait for *timeout* microseconds.
-If omitted or *nil*, prigram will wait until got a message.
+- `timeout` - a positive integer or `nil`.
+If it is a positive integer, program will wait for `timeout` microseconds.
+If it is zero, function returned immediately with `nil` as the return value.
+If it is omitted or a `nil`, prigram will wait until got a message.

 Return value:

 - A message.
+- `nil` on timeout
+- `false` on failure

 Error: